-People are the most important elements-at-risk, with a static and dynamic component.
-The static component relates to the number of inhabitants per mapping unit, and their characteristics, whereas the dynamic component refers to their activity patterns, and their distribution in space and time.
-Population distribution can be expressed as either the absolute number of people per mapping unit, or as population density.
-The way population data is collected and represented in a risk assessment depends on the scale of analysis (see Table 3) and the availability of information (Rhind, 1991).
+People are the most important elements-at-risk, and population data exhibit a static and dynamic component.
+The static component relates to the number of inhabitants per mapping unit and their characteristics, whereas the dynamic component refers to their activity patterns and their distribution in space and time.
+Population distribution can be expressed as either the absolute number of people per mapping unit or as population density.
+The way population data are collected and represented in a risk assessment depends on the scale of analysis (see Table 3) and the availability of information (Rhind, 1991).

 Census data are the obvious source for demographic data.
-They are used as benchmark data for studying population changes, and are key input for making projections concerning population, households, labour force and employment.
-Census data is costly to collect, and updating of population information is carried out on average every 10 years.
-Census data is aggregated to census tracts, and normally data at an individual household level is confidential.
+They are used as benchmark data for studying population changes, and are key input for making projections concerning population, households, labour force, and employment.
+Census data are costly to collect, and updating of population information is carried out on average every 10 years.
+Census data are aggregated to census tracts, and normally data at an individual household level are confidential.
 This is also the reason why risk assessment is normally carried out at the census tract level (FEMA, 2004).
-Census tracts are divisions of land that are designed to contain 2500-8000 inhabitants with relatively homogeneous population characteristics, economic status and living conditions.
-Census data may also contain other relevant characteristics that are used in risk assessment, such as information on age, gender, income, education and migration.
+Census tracts are divisions of land that are designed to contain 2500-8000 inhabitants with relatively homogeneous population characteristics, economic status, and living conditions.
+Census data may also contain